Headless Cross (album): Recording and production

+Powell and Iommi produced the album themselves.
 Due to Jo Burt's exit early in the sessions, Laurence Cottle played bass as a session musician rather than an official member.
 He appeared in the video for the title track, but was not featured in promotional photos.
 For the tour, the lineup was completed by Whitesnake and Gary Moore bassist Neil Murray.